-The local risk assessment should show how children are to be protected through an assessment of:
+The local risk assessment should show how children are to be protected through ab assessment of:

-- The proximity of institutions, places or areas where children and young people frequent such as schools, youth clubs, parks, playgrounds and entertainment venues such as bowling allies, cinemas, etc. - The proximity of places where children congregate such as bus stops, cafes and shops.
+- The proximity of institutions, places or areas where children and young people frequent such as schools, youth clubs, parks, playgrounds and entertainment venues such as bowling allies, cinemas, etc. - The proximity of places where children congregate such as bus stops, cafes and shops. - Areas that are prone to issues of youths participating in anti-social behaviour, including activities such as graffiti, tagging, underage drinking etc.